pcan/generator-chain/README.md

 Generally speaking, the classical Chain of Responsibility pattern implementation is constrained by the stack size, which has a fixed limit.
 Creating a chain with many handlers (or handlers taking many parameters) may result in `Maximum call stack size exceeded` errors.
 Adding extension points (interceptors) can exacerbate the problem, thus impairing customizability.

-This library overcomes such limitations by moving the stack management to the heap, using an execution engine that coordinates the execution of handlers (implemented as generator functions).
+This library overcomes such limitations by moving the stack management to the heap, using an engine that coordinates the execution of handlers (implemented as generator functions).

 ## How it works